-Journal – Meaning, Process and Types of Journal Entries.
-Hi Friends Find Complete Details for Journal.
-In this article you can find everything related to Journal like – Meaning of Journal, Process of Journal, Meaning of Simple Journal Entries, Meaning of Compound Journal Entries, Points to be kept in mind while Journalizing, What is Journal Entries etc. Recently we provide many article on accounting like – Accounting concepts – A comprehensive discussion, What is Debit and credit explained with accounting equation Now you can scroll down below and check complete details regarding “Journal – Meaning, Process and Types of Journal Entries”
+Journal – Meaning, Format, Process and Types of Journal Entries.
+Check Meaning of Journal, Format of Journal, Process of Journal, Advantages of Journal etc. Hi Friends Find Complete Details for Journal.
+In this article you can find everything related to Journal like – Meaning of Journal, Process of Journal, Meaning of Simple Journal Entries, Meaning of Compound Journal Entries, Points to be kept in mind while Journalizing, What is Journal Entries etc. Recently we provide many article on accounting like – Accounting concepts – A comprehensive discussion, What is Debit and credit explained with accounting equation Now you can scroll down below and check complete details regarding “Journal – Meaning, Format, Process and Types of Journal Entries”

-Journal – Meaning, Process and Types of Journal Entries
+Journal – Meaning, Format, Process and Types of Journal Entries

 Journal is the first stage of recording business transactions.
 It is called as “Book of original entry”.After receiving the source documents related to business transactions entries are recorded in journal, which is called Journalizing the transactions.
 Journal provides base for whole Accounting process by initially recording the transactions.